typhdotcom/diaspora/README.md

 * `genesis_is_consistent`: no local contradictions.
 * `structure_is_mandatory`: therefore harmonic content must exist.

 This is the "Escher staircase" - locally coherent, globally impossible.
-The impossibility isn't a bug; it's the birth of topology.
+Closing the loop creates topology.

 ### `Diaspora/Logic/Kirchhoff.lean`